 City Centre, the best area to stay in Madrid

-Sports fans will be pleased to hear that it’s not all art, history and shopping in Madrid’s City Centre though, there’s also the famous Santiago Bernabeu Stadium.
+Sports fans will be pleased to hear that it’s not all art, history and shopping in Madrid’s City Centre, there’s also the famous Santiago Bernabeu Stadium.
 Sports fans often jump at the chance to visit the home stadium of Real Madrid, which is often considered one of the best stadiums in the world.
-You can visit the stadium to discover the displays and football history, pose for a photo in front of the iconic sports venue, or if you’re lucky enough, you might even be able to see a game!
+You can visit the stadium to discover the various trophy displays and football history, pose for a photo in front of the iconic sports venue, or if you’re lucky enough, you might even be able to see a game!

 For a more relaxing experience of Madrid, there’s also the central Retiro Park, where you can take a break from the busy city streets, and enjoy a tranquil walk around the park, whilst taking in some much welcome nature within an ultimately urban environment.